-- 15.1 Cambridge City Council has a specific Hackney Carriage and Private Hire Disability Access Statement which can be found in the Hackney Carriage and Private Hire Handbook. - 15.2 All new drivers must attend Accessibility & Equality Training as part of the application process. - 15.3 The Licensing Authority takes all complaints of discrimination seriously and will have due regard to its duty to eliminate discrimination, along with the provisions of the Equality Act 2010, when considering the fitness of an individual to hold a Hackney Carriage or Private Hire licence (driver, vehicle or operator). - On 19th March 2018, Members agreed to reduce the percentage of Wheelchair Accessible Vehicles to 50% across the whole fleet in order to encourage the uptake of zero emission vehicles.
-All new Hackney Carriages (plate 121 to 441) must be wheelchair accessible vehicles.
+- 15.1 Cambridge City Council has a specific Hackney Carriage and Private Hire Disability Access Statement which can be found in the Hackney Carriage and Private Hire Handbook. - 15.2 All new drivers must attend Accessibility & Equality Training as part of the application process. - 15.3 The Licensing Authority takes all complaints of discrimination seriously and will have due regard to its duty to eliminate discrimination, along with the provisions of the Equality Act 2010, when considering the fitness of an individual to hold a Hackney Carriage or Private Hire licence (driver, vehicle or operator). - 15.4 All new Hackney Carriages (plate 122 to 441) must be wheelchair accessible vehicles.